nradulovic/stm32_presenter/README.rst

 **Library directory**

-Contains libraries and frameworks used by the firmware.
+Contains libraries and frameworks used by the firmware:

+- ``neon``: Neon

 **Driver directory**